Sirius207/Auto-Trading/README.md

 - Difference of today moving average & yesterday moving average
 - Magnitude of difference of moving average: [0,1,2,3]  (means fall, decline, flat, rise)

-### Predict Trend (As Action of Actor Critic) (Should equal to the Magnitude of difference of moving average tomorrow)
+### Predict Trend
+(As Action of Actor Critic)
+(Should equal to the Magnitude of difference of moving average tomorrow) Value
 - 0: fall
 - 1: decline
 - 2: flat